A St. Albert pediatrician charged with sexual assault can once again practise in Alberta as long as a chaperone is present.

 After the charges were laid, the college asked Kumar to voluntarily withdraw from his practice pending the investigation, but he declined.
-Kumar negotiated with the college, which resulted in an agreement in which Kumar could continue to see patients with a chaperone present.

 The Rivercrest Medical Clinic in St. Albert said Kumar resigned from the clinic on April 2 and had not practised at the facility since March 20.

 In May, the CPSA said that while the charges have yet to be proven in a court of law, it “does not believe it’s appropriate for Dr. Kumar to practise medicine for the duration of the legal process.”

 In a media release sent Wednesday morning, the CPSA said Court of Queen’s Bench of Alberta Justice K.M.
 Eidsvik stayed the college’s decision to suspend Kumar’s practice permit.

 As a result, Kumar will once again be allowed to practise medicine.
 However, he is required to have a chaperone present at every visit and he must post a sign in his clinic office that states that visits need to be conducted with a chaperone.

 “We’ve used the tools we have to help to protect the public,” said Jessica McPhee, director of communications with the CPSA.